-1.0 Collective Bargaining Agreement processes
+1.0 Collective Bargaining Agreement Processes

-Review and promotion procedures for career faculty are specified in Article 19 of the Collective Bargaining Agreement (CBA) and in the MOU between UO and UA dated Feb.
-2, 2021.
+Review and promotion procedures for Career NTTF are specified in Article 19 of the Collective Bargaining Agreement (CBA).
 This document elaborates only on those components of review and promotion that are not prescribed in the CBA.
-When conducting performance and promotion reviews, the HEDCO Institute for Evidence-Based Educational Practice (HIEP) will rely on Article 19 as a primary resource.
+When conducting contract and promotion reviews, the Institute for Fundamental Science (IFS) will rely on Article 19 as a primary resource.
 These procedures also apply to all unrepresented faculty, unless a university-wide policy exists that contradicts the terms of this policy.